 P. aeruginosa is a very common bacterium found in water, soil and on many plants.
 It can grow on the inside surfaces of PVC pipes used for pool and spa construction and garden hoses used to fill pools and spas.
 It is adapted to live in water, even when that water is not rich in nutrients.

-It is not particularly resistant to sanitizers used in pools and spas (Highsmith, et al, 1985).
-If a pool is operated without an adequate sanitizer residual, P. aeruginosa can multiply rapidly and reach potentially infective levels overnight.
+Common pool and spa sanitizers are effective at killing it, but if a pool or spa is operated without an adequate sanitizer residual, P. aeruginosa can multiply rapidly and reach potentially infective levels overnight.
 Because it grows faster at high temperatures, it can reach infective levels in spas even more rapidly.
 P. aeruginosa is one of a group of Pseudomonas species.
-The other species are not significant causes of water-borne disease (Gilligan, 1995).
+The other species are not significant causes of water-borne disease.